Woodcroft, Weardale, County Durham

 “A History of the Blacketts” tells the story of the family over seven centuries as they spread out from their ancestral home of Woodcroft in medieval Weardale to other parts of the United Kingdom and around the English-speaking world, some achieving eminence and some notoriety.
 It includes a Foreword by Sir Hugh Blackett, 12th Bt. and contains a large amount of material not included in this website, plus many new illustrations.
 Unlike this site, which has been designed on a “menu” basis, the book follows a broadly chronological theme, charting the changing fortunes of different branches of the family within the context of the evolving society in which they lived, and includes many examples of the interesting, and sometimes bizarre, events that affected the lives of a number of Blacketts in different ways.
 In addition to the illustrations the book also includes simplified genealogical charts showing the broad lines of ancestry and descent of a number of the key early Blacketts.
 It has been written in what we hope is an easy-to-read style, though without sacrificing scholastic integrity, and we hope you will find it a worthy addition to your book collection.
 (It would also make a nice present for children and grandchildren or other family members who have Blacketts amongst their ancestors.)

 Note.
-We’re happy to receive payment by either method, though for UK orders payment by cheque will save us (and therefore our charities) a small amount of commission.
+We’re happy to receive payment by any of the above methods, though for UK orders payment by cheque will save us (and therefore our charities) a small amount of commission.